Esri/arcgis-maps-sdk-kotlin-samples/find-route-around-barriers/README.md

-# Find Route Around Barriers
+# Find route around barriers

 Find a route that reaches all stops without crossing any barriers.